-A notorious vintage Star Wars collectible is the 1977 Jedi Knights action figure, notably recognized for its telescoping lightsaber feature.
+A notorious vintage, most rare Star Wars action figure, is the 1977 Jedi Knights action figure, notably recognized for its telescoping lightsaber feature.
 Essentially, these rack toys were equipped with a lightsaber accessory that had an upper section that extended from the lower part, akin to a Push Pop mechanism.
 They make sporadic appearances in auctions throughout the year and consistently command impressive prices.
 Notably, the Luke Skywalker action figures with telescoping lightsabers hold the highest value among collectors.
 When Nigo, the Japanese designer and founder of A Bathing Ape, decided to part ways with his Star Wars collection, he entrusted Sotheby’s with the task.
 The 2015 auction resulted in a total sale exceeding half a million dollars, which included a pristine, boxed Luke Skywalker figurine – one of only 20 known to exist.

 10. 1985 G1 Transformers Autobot Air Guardian Jetfire ($26,000)